OpenUp-Technologies/Themes-SDK/README.md

 ## Known Issues

-### Upload can throw a `TaskCancelledException` when targeting something than your current build target.
+### Upload can throw a `TaskCancelledException` when targeting something other than your current build target.

 **Solution:** Make sure the build target of the Unity editor is also what you are bundling for.